rodmk/legacy_enhancement_suite/README.md

 ### Wastelands
 - You can now hover over specific Squares to view it's coordinates as a tooltip.
-- If "Wastelands" is a Quick Link, a new "(Exit)" link is created beside it.
-This link returns you to the Hive.
+- If "Wastelands" is a Quick Link, new "(Enter)" or "(Exit)" links are created beside it, depending on whether you're outside or inside the wasteland, respectively.
+This link lets you quickly enter/exit the wasteland. *Note: This functionality requires your character portrait to be visible to work.*
 - Hovering over a Gang Alert now shows a 3x3 grid of the area that was Alerted.

 ### Combat